 C: On the flip side of that then, what are these circuits like when they are going wrong?

-On the other hand, if we just have the Warrior with no direction from the Sovereign then we can do a lot of hard work, a lot of action, but it’s not going anywhere, it’s not achieving anything – it’s a lot of action or busyness for the sake of it, with no direction.
+On the other hand, if we just have the Warrior, with no direction from the Sovereign, then we can do a lot of hard work, a lot of action, but it’s not going anywhere, it’s not achieving anything – it’s a lot of action or busyness just for the sake of it, with no direction, no bigger vision.

-C: And then what about Lover without the Sovereign then?
+C: And what about Lover without the Sovereign then?
 I’m imagining collapse or something like that – self pity maybe?

 C: So then the person would keep going back to their Magician and keep trying to work out, cycling it round, trying to work out how they can adjust themselves?

-M: How they can hide their ‘badness’ or not be ‘bad’ – it gives them some control.
-Because if it’s them that’s bad, not this big scary person, then all they need to do is try and take control of themselves, try not to be ‘bad’, try not to do that again.
-And along with that of course comes this shame which is a feeling, a belief that there is something wrong with us, which isn’t actually true, but it serves a purpose in childhood when the Sovereign isn’t present.
-If a child has a trauma and they have a loving parent around them, that can mitigate a lot of that because they can understand and explain and let the child feel what they are feeling and then they know it wasn’t about them.
+M: Yes, working out how they can hide their ‘badness’ or trying not to be ‘bad’, This gives them some sense of control, because if it’s them that’s bad, not this big scary person, then all they need to do is try to ‘behave’ themselves, try not to be ‘bad’, try not to do that again.
+This gives them a sense of having some control.
+However, along with that of course comes this shame, which is a feeling, a belief that there is something wrong with us.
+It isn’t actually true, but it serves a purpose in childhood when the Sovereign isn’t present.
+It gives us a sense of being able to do something about the situation.

 M: Yes, absolutely.
 Anything to keep safe.
 So dissociation is very common because the Warrior is completely not present in trauma.